TranscryptOrg/Transcrypt/README.rst

 - Compilation for node.js fixed
 - Blending between Python and JavaScript exceptions
 - Swallowing of unrecognized exceptions fixed
-- Iterator protocol no longer experimental, improved, test case added
+- Iterator protocol supported
-- EXPERIMENTAL: Iterator protocol added, no generators yet, not yet doc'ed or demo'ed, use the -g switch
-- Operator overloading added for <list> + <list2>, <integer> * <list>, <list> * <integer>, <integer> * <string>, <string> * <integer>, directed by __pragma__ ('opov'), + testcases
-- Turtle demos 'star' and 'mondrian' now use terminal I/O, completing a simple example of zero-installation graphically oriented Python programming for schools
-- Functions print and input can now use DOM element with id __terminal__, blocking I/O done with popup dialog and echoed to __terminal__
-- Fix for issue #60: Python bool () not translated, testcase added, bitwise ops tested as well
-- Fix for issue #61: '-h produces traceback', tested
-- iOS web app demo added, full screen, native look and feel, also works off-line.
-Add it to the home screen of your iPhone and click the prepacked icon.
-Tested on iPhone 5 and 6.
-Also works in any browser.
-Write once...

 Known restrictions
 ==================

-- No standard libs, use or encapsulate the JavaScript ones, that's part of the concept.
-Some may be ported though.
+- Only a very limited selection of standard libs have been selected for inclusion in the Transcrypt distribution.
+Use or encapsulate the JavaScript ones, that's part of the concept.
+Some more standard libs may be ported though.
-- Not all methods of builtin types are there by default.
+- A few methods of builtin types are currently left out, especially when they (almost) dupplicate functionality of other methods.
 This results from a deliberate choice to keep Transcrypt lean.
-Such things can be distributed in separate libs.
 - No eval and exec of Python code.
 This is again part of the concept.
 Transcrypt code is compiled, optimized and minified in advance to warant fast page loads.
+In this respect it's design goal is fundamentally different from tools that compile on the fly in the browser.
+Transcrypt is targeted towards building professional, extensive, real world web applications that load and run as fast as their JavaScript counterparts, but offer Pythonically clean, modular structure and maintainability.
 - No threading of any kind.
 Will probably stay that way as long as JavaScript doesn't properly support that.
-- No iterator, generator, xrange stuff.
-Maybe in the future if a broadly installed version of JavaScript suppports it.

 Known bugs
 ==========

-- None
+- //= operator not yet implemented.

 Readability
 ===========